dhee-tree/Team-19/README.md

 4. Run the command `php artisan key:generate`.
 This will generate an app key unique to your project installation.

 ### Database Setup
-Before you can run the website, the project must have a database setup.
+Before you can run the website, the database needs to be setup.
 1. Ensure your target MySQL server is running, and you have created a database that matches the one specifed in `.env`.
 2. Go to the WoodLess directory in a terminal.
 Run `php artisan migrate`.
 This will build the tables required to run the website in the database.
 - For additonal database information and commands, including test data, see the database readme.